By: Victor Czerkasij, DNP, DCNP, FNP-C, CWCP, MSN, MA, Associate Lecturer, FHEA

 Why Dermatologic Diagnosis Is Challenging in Primary Care

-Skin complaints are among the most common reasons for visits in primary care, yet dermatologic diagnosis remains a frequent source of uncertainty for nurse practitioners (NPs).
+Skin complaints are among the most common reasons for visits to primary care, yet dermatologic diagnosis remains a frequent source of uncertainty for nurse practitioners (NPs).
 The visual complexity of skin disease, overlapping presentations, and time-limited visits often lead to overly broad differentials or premature referrals.
 The Rule of Three is a pragmatic cognitive framework that supports safe and efficient dermatologic triage in primary care settings.
 This article outlines the application of the Rule of Three using morphology-based assessment, diagnostic categorization, symptom prioritization, and time-course analysis, offering primary care NPs a structured and reproducible approach to common dermatologic presentations.

 Prevalence of Skin Conditions in Primary Care Visits